Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/344-select-partitions.md

 ## 3.4.4 - Select Partitions to Restore

+On this wizard page, you can select which partitions to restore.

 \[\*\*If you don't restore to EBS, never exclude recovery partitions from the list.\]

 * OS disk must be here\*\*

 images - !!!  \(GPT\) -&gt; try MBR screenshot